home - definefine

 Supporting Parent Carers to find solutions for school attendance difficulties

-This is sometimes referred to as ‘school refusal’, or emotionally based school avoidance however these phrases may not explain the full picture of the barriers to attendance which may be due to any number of complex reasons such unmet Special Educational Needs & Disabilities including physical or mental illness, either suspected or diagnosed, bullying or issues relating to academic pressure, or even the school environment.
+unmet Special Educational Needs & Disabilities including physical or mental health, either suspected or diagnosed, bullying, issues relating to academic pressure, or even the school environment.

 Guidance and Resources

-Our Barriers to Attendance guide is based on statutory and other government guidance to enable parent carers and professionals to work together to find solutions around attendance difficulties.
+Our Barriers to Education guide is based on statutory and other government guidance to enable parent carers and professionals to work together to find solutions around attendance difficulties.

 We also share links to useful information and research from trusted sources.

-We provide peer support for parent carers through our closed Facebook Group, webinars , Q&A sessions and some direct support to empower them with an understanding of the relevant government guidance so they can advocate for their own children and young people.
+We provide peer support for parent carers through our closed Facebook Group, webinars , Q&A sessions and some direct 1:1 support and advocacy.
+We aim to empower our members with an understanding of the relevant government guidance so they can advocate for their own children and young people.

 Training and Consultancy